-5 REASONS WHY YOU SHOULD SPEND SUMMER IN PORTLANDby BETH GIBSON
+5 REASONS WHY YOU SHOULD SPEND SUMMER IN PORTLANDby GREAT OCEAN ROAD

 With sun, surf and plenty of opportunities for adventure, plus a balancing dose of art and history, Portland is a pretty cool spot (pun intended) to spend your summer days!

 The oceanic and inland natural surrounds of Portland are beautiful, raw and wild.
 The township itself is dotted with historic buildings; remnants of Victoria’s first settlers and fishermen.

 We’ve collated five things to do during summer, no matter what the temperature gauge says.
 So, book your accommodation and get ready for a summer to remember.

 Its where renowned wildlife artist Brett Jarett opens his home studio to visitors, and his partner Gerri makes a great coffee and highly sought-after vanilla slice!
 You can also browse and purchase Brett’s artwork that’s on display.

 Set on Mt Clay, the award-winning gallery and coffee shop has spectacular views of the coast (so you’ll get some beautiful photos).

 Other things to do if it’s too hot for the beach:

 These gardens opened in 1859 and are the second oldest in Victoria.
 Walk the garden paths to see a diverse range of plants originally collected from around the Portland district by the first garden curator, William Allitt.